-8.1a Describe the process by which an individual receives access to the system.
+8.1a Describe the process by which an individual receives access to the system?

-The RASP Azure organization grants access by developing roles to separate duties within the organization.
+The RASP organization grants access by developing roles to separate duties within the organization.
 The Admin. role (tied to 0account) grants users full access to the application and the Researcher role (tied to PIV) allows users to create and access their studies.
-Furthermore, within Azure, the rasp-admin role grants users full access to services allowed via Azure Managed Applications, while the Project-admin role grants users access to most services, except IAM; both of these roles must be requested via ePAS and require a 0account.
-For read-only access, users must submit a WFM ticket.
+Furthermore, within AWS, the rasp-admin role grants users full access to services allowed via service catalog, while the Project-admin role grants users access to most services, except IAM; both of these roles must be requested via ePAS and require a 0account.
+For read-only access, users must submit a ServiceNow (SNOW) ticket.